Chromosomal translocation

 In genetics, chromosome translocation is a phenomenon that results in unusual rearrangement of chromosomes.
-This includes balanced and unbalanced translocation, with two main types: reciprocal-, and Robertsonian translocation.
+This includes "balanced" and "unbalanced" translocation, with three main types: "reciprocal", "nonreciprocal" and "Robertsonian" translocation.
 Reciprocal translocation is a chromosome abnormality caused by exchange of parts between non-homologous chromosomes.
 Two detached fragments of two different chromosomes are switched.
 Robertsonian translocation occurs when two non-homologous chromosomes get attached, meaning that given two healthy pairs of chromosomes, one of each pair "sticks" and blends together homogeneously.
+Each type of chromosomal translocation can result in disorders for growth, function and the development of an individual's body, often resulting from a change in their genome.

 A gene fusion may be created when the translocation joins two otherwise-separated genes.
 It is detected on cytogenetics or a karyotype of affected cells.
-Translocations can be balanced (in an even exchange of material with no genetic information extra or missing, and ideally full functionality) or unbalanced (where the exchange of chromosome material is unequal resulting in extra or missing genes).
+Translocations can be balanced (in an even exchange of material with no genetic information extra or missing, and ideally full functionality) or unbalanced (in which the exchange of chromosome material is unequal resulting in extra or missing genes).
+Ultimately, these changes in chromosome structure can be due to deletions, duplications and inversions, and can result in 3 main kinds of structural changes.

-Reciprocal translocations

-Reciprocal translocations are usually an exchange of material between non-homologous chromosomes and occur in about 1 in 491 live births.
-Such translocations are usually harmless, as they do not result in a gain or loss of genetic material, though they may be detected in prenatal diagnosis.
-However, carriers of balanced reciprocal translocations may create gametes with unbalanced chromosome translocations during meiotic chromosomal segregation.
-This can lead to infertility, miscarriages or children with abnormalities.
-Genetic counseling and genetic testing are often offered to families that may carry a translocation.
-Most balanced translocation carriers are healthy and do not have any symptoms.

-It is important to distinguish between chromosomal translocations that occur in germ cells, due to errors in meiosis (i.e. during gametogenesis), and those that occur in somatic cells, due to errors in mitosis.
-The former results in a chromosomal abnormality featured in all cells of the offspring, as in translocation carriers.
-Somatic translocations, on the other hand, result in abnormalities featured only in the affected cell and its progenitors, as in chronic myelogenous leukemia with the Philadelphia chromosome translocation.